American Airlines Flight 191

 The National Transportation Safety Board (NTSB) found that as the aircraft was beginning its takeoff rotation, engine number one (the left engine) separated from the left wing, flipping over the top of the wing and landing on the runway.
-As the engine separated from the aircraft, it severed hydraulic fluid lines that lock the wing's leading-edge slats in place and damaged a 3 ft section of the left wing's leading edge.
+As the engine separated from the aircraft, it severed hydraulic lines that lock the wing's leading-edge slats in place and damaged a 3 ft section of the left wing's leading edge.
 Aerodynamic forces acting on the wing resulted in an uncommanded retraction of the outboard slats.
-As the aircraft began to climb, the damaged left wing—with no engine—produced far less lift (it stalled) than the right wing, which had its slats still deployed and its engine providing full takeoff thrust.
+As the aircraft began to climb, the damaged left wing produced far less lift than the right wing, which had its slats still deployed and its engine providing full takeoff thrust.
 The disrupted and unbalanced aerodynamics of the aircraft caused it to roll abruptly to the left until it was partially inverted, reaching a bank angle of 112°, before crashing in an open field by a trailer park near the end of the runway.
-The engine separation was attributed to damage to the pylon structure holding the engine to the wing, caused by improper maintenance procedures used at American Airlines.
+The engine separation was attributed to damage to the pylon structure holding the engine to the wing, caused by improper maintenance procedures at American Airlines.

 Background

 Aircraft

-The aircraft involved in the accident was a McDonnell Douglas DC-10-10 registered as N110AA.
-It had been delivered on February 25, 1972, and at the time of the crash, it had logged just under 20,000 hours of flying time over seven years.
-The aircraft was powered by three General Electric CF6-6D engines, one on each wing and one on the vertical stabilizer.
-A review of the aircraft's flight logs and maintenance records showed that no mechanical discrepancies were noted for May 11, 1979.
-On the day of the accident, in violation of standard procedure, the records were not removed from the aircraft and were destroyed in the accident.
+The aircraft involved was a McDonnell Douglas DC-10-10 registered as N110AA.
+At the time of the crash, it had logged just under 20,000 hours of flying time over seven years since it was delivered in 1972.
+The aircraft was powered by three General Electric CF6-6D engines.
+A review of the aircraft's flight logs and maintenance records showed that no mechanical discrepancies were noted for the day before the accident.
+The logs for the previous flights that had occurred on the day of the accident had not been removed from the logbook, in violation of standard procedure, and were destroyed in the accident.

 Flight crew

-Captain Walter Lux (age 53) had been flying the DC-10 since its introduction eight years earlier.
+Captain Walter H. Lux (age 53) had been flying the DC-10 since its introduction eight years earlier.
 He had logged around 22,000 flying hours, of which about 3,000 were in a DC-10.
-He was also qualified to pilot 17 other aircraft, including the DC-6, the DC-7, and the Boeing 727.
-First Officer James Dillard (age 49) and Flight Engineer Alfred Udovich (age 56) were also highly experienced: 9,275 hours and 15,000 hours, respectively.
-Between them, they had 1,830 hours of flying experience in the DC-10.
+He was also qualified to pilot seven other aircraft, including the DC-6, DC-7, and Boeing 727.
+First Officer James Dillard (age 49) and Flight Engineer Alfred Udovich (age 56) were also highly experienced.
+Dillard had accumulated about 9,275 flying hours, of which 1,080 were in a DC-10; Udovich had about 15,000 hours, of which 750 were in a DC-10.